Le Massif: Description

 Skiing season usually lasts from early December to late April.
 Le Massif de Charlevoix's has an above average annual snowfall compared to other ski areas in Eastern Canada with a five-year average of 645 cm.
-While the snow pack at the summit can exceed 240 cm in a typical winter, the base is near sea level and can quickly begin to melt by April.
+While the snowpack at the summit can exceed 240 cm in a typical winter, the base is near sea level and can quickly begin to melt by April.

 La Charlevoix, the steepest trail with a pitch of 64%, is home to the only alpine training center east of the Rockies for Canada's athletes.

 The resort stretches from the top of the escarpment (actually a half-graben) to the bottom, where the Saint Lawrence River flows past.